Deep Non-rigid Structure-from-Motion: A Sequence-to-Sequence Translation Perspective: Related Work

+One of the most significant achievements in recent years is the proposed transformer structures~\cite{vaswani2017attention}.
+In studying how to handle sequence context, researchers have further proposed autoregressive models~\cite{radford2018improving} and autoencoder models~\cite{devlin2018bert}, as well as a combination of them~\cite{lewis2020bart}.
+Its powerful understanding ability in long sequence processing makes it quickly overtake recurrent neural networks as the main choice in Natural Language Processing\cite{Beltagy2020Longformer}\cite{qin2022cosformer}.
+Then sequence modeling structure has been widely applied to various fileds, such as speech recognition~\cite{baevski2020wav2vec}, video captioning~\cite{Zhang2020ObjectRG}, action recognition~\cite{choi2019sdn}, human body pose estimation~\cite{kocabas2020vibe} and \emph{etc}.

+Also, some work try to obtain contextual information without relying on these special structures.
+Park~\etal~\cite{park2020procrustean} proposed an optimization pipeline for reconstructing the corresponding 3D structure from a 2D keypoints set with the help of multi-layer perceptron and its numerical derivation and optimization algorithm, using Procrustean analysis as the core.
+Kanazawa~\etal~\cite{kanazawa2019learning} proposed a \textit{hallucinator} to make the network with the ability to indirectly exploit the temporal context information by knowledge distillation.
+Zeng~\etal~\cite{zeng2021pr} modeled the sequences from a unique perspective by giving constraints on the internal structure.

-\subsubsection{Uniqueness of Our Contribution}
+\subsection{Uniqueness of Our Contribution}

-Different from existing deep NRSfM methods, we solve NRSfM from a new sequence-to-sequence translation perspective, where the input sequence is taken as a whole to reconstruct the deforming 3D non-rigid shapes.
-In this way, existing domain knowledge in modeling NRSfM such as union-of-subspace representation, rank minimization \etc could be incorporated into the deep framework naturally, which is a paradigm shift from the current frame-to-frame pipeline.
+Different from existing deep NRSfM methods, we solve NRSfM from a new sequence-to-sequence translation perspective, where the input sequence is taken as a whole to reconstruct the deforming 3D non-rigid shapes in a self-supervised learning manner.
+Thus, existing domain knowledge in modeling NRSfM such as union-of-subspace representation, rank minimization \etc could be incorporated into the deep framework naturally, which is a paradigm shift from the current frame-to-frame deep NRSfM pipeline.